Lion-tang/RDMA-Networks-Management/Remu/README.md

 ## Environment

-1. first, run `prepare.sh` to install dependencies and build the emulator
+1. first, run `preparation.sh` to install dependencies and build the emulator

 2. then, edit `./test/run.sh`